emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # Change Log
 {:removeInRFC="true" numbered="false"}

+Changes from -13 to -14:

+* Editorial changes

 Changes from -12 to -13:

 * Changed name to Strong Secure Tags to better illustrate that GCM-SST is intended to improve security for all tag lengths.